ghumphr/brainuploader/README.md

 # BrainUploader
 BrainUploader implements a structured learning program to let you memorize large amounts of information quickly.
 Upload information to your brain!

-(note: this revision contains copy-paste code from the assignment description that must be edited; please disregard any obviously incorrect or apparently plagiarized text below until this notice is removed)

 ## Installation
 ```bash
 # First, check out the repository and set the working directory to the repository root